Q: How does one enroll in BIOL 101 and 102?

-If you did not receive a seat in discussion section, you will still see that you are registered for the class but unassigned for a discussion section.
-If this is the case, and you still want to take the class this Fall term, sign up for a remaining empty spot in a discussion section (if available) or put yourself on a waitlist in OCS for a discussion section on the off-chance another student decides to drop the class during shopping period.
+If you unable to obtain a seat in discussion section, you will still see that you are registered for the class but unassigned for a discussion section.
+This means that you do not have a confirmed seat in the course!
+If this is the case, and you still want to take the class this Fall term, sign up for a remaining empty spot in a discussion section (if available) or put yourself on a waitlist for a discussion section on the off-chance another student decides to drop the class during shopping period.

-If you are not able to take BIOL101/102 during the Fall term due to the enrollment cap and preference selection, do not worry!
+IMPORTANTLY, if you are an incoming student and are not able to take BIOL101/102 during the Fall term due to the enrollment cap, do not worry!
 We strongly emphasize that this should not be a point of stress.
 Each module is taught in both Fall and Spring to reduce class size and increase flexibility in student schedules.
 If you are unable to take BIOL 101/102 in the Fall term of your first year, we encourage you to start one of the other introductory math or science courses that you might also need to complete.
 The BIOL101/102 modules are typically uncapped in the Spring term.
 Thus, you can begin the BIOL sequence in Spring and conclude the series in the following Fall term.
 We assure you that you will not fall behind your course studies if you choose to start the BIOL sequence later than the Fall term.

 Q: Who do I contact if I have questions on any of this?